Trump meets Mexican president at White House, despite Democratic objections

 CLICK HERE TO GET THE FOX NEWS APP

-With the coronavirus pandemic, the land border between the two countries is currently closed to all but essential traffic, but goods have been able to flow across the border.
+The land border between the two countries is currently closed to all but essential traffic during the coronavirus pandemic, but goods have been able to flow across the border.

-Lopez Obrador, meanwhile, has noted that Trump helped Mexico reach a deal with other oil-producing nations to cut production, and also helped the country obtain more ventilators to fight the coronavirus.
+Lopez Obrador, meanwhile, has noted that Trump helped Mexico reach a deal with other oil-producing nations to cut production and also helped the country obtain more ventilators to fight the coronavirus.

-The two leaders were scheduled to hold a bilateral meeting, followed by the signing of a joint declaration in the Rose Garden and a press conference.

-Fox News’ Rich Edson, Ronn Blitzer and The Associated Press contributed to this report.
+Fox News’ Rich Edson and Ronn Blitzer contributed to this report, as well as The Associated Press.